e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 after, diff decision citations and glossary links.
 When a sentence resists rewriting because its meaning is unclear, that is a finding, not an obstacle — flag it for discussion instead of guessing.

+## The battery, and what it does not reach

+- **The battery is the acceptance test**, exactly as for the log (`decisions_style.md` rule 6): `check_refs.jl`, `check_rows.jl`, `check_glossary.jl --strict`, and `linkify.jl` as a no-op on re-run — after every edit, before every commit.
+- **`§` is reserved for spec citations.** Companions cite their own sections as "section N.N", which is what keeps every `§` in the corpus checkable against the spec's outline.
+- **A new companion registers in both check tools' rosters** — `COMPANIONS` in `check_refs.jl`, `FILES` in `check_rows.jl` — or its citations are silently unchecked.
+- **The design dir's `.jl` sketches sit outside the rosters.** Every `§` in them is hand-verified prose that rots silently at each renumbering.
+A sketch carries its verification state in its own header; a renumbering that re-verifies or strands one updates that header, not this file.

 ## Document structure — settled, not open